Plastic waste in Brisbane

 Description

-Firm and flexible plastics include household containers which 'pop in' and 'pop out' when you apply pressure.
+Firm and flexible plastics include household containers which 'pop in' and 'pop out' when you apply and release pressure.

 Examples